Tuesday, August 9, 2022

 And there's a trick to getting the spare to come free, a trick that I don't know.
 I've been using a sledge hammer to whack at the wing nut that constrains the spare.
-I whack it and the nut turns but it's not un-threading.
-It's not coming free.
+I whack it and the nut turns but it's not coming free.

 I begin to unload the stored goods in the cargo compartment.
 Maybe there's a special tool, something to help me understand the spare tire conundrum.

 A motorist rolls up beside me in the parking lot.
 He's driving a Blazer.